• Skip to primary navigation

 The ranch dressing coated each pasta shell in a delicious creaminess, while the flavours of the dill complemented the salmon perfectly.

-And of course, you don’t have to use homemade ranch dressing, you could just use your favourite bottle of store-bought dressing.
-But I think that homemade is so much nicer because you can adjust the flavours to your own taste.
+And of course, you don't have to use homemade ranch dressing, you could use your favourite bottle of store-bought dressing.
+But I think homemade is much nicer because you can adjust the flavours to your own taste.

-This salad is ideal for taking on a picnic, because the flavours improve with standing so you can make it ahead of time, pack it in a suitable container, and pop into your picnic hamper.
+This salad is ideal for taking on a picnic because the flavours improve with standing so you can make it ahead of time, pack it in a suitable container, and pop it into your picnic hamper.

 Variations on smoked salmon pasta salad